 Applications to the EME commissioned work stream must be within the remit of the EME programme and meet the specification detailed in the commissioning brief.
 Applications are expected to set out programmes of work which contain distinct stages.
-Early stages may include late development of an intervention, proof of concept studies or feasibility and pilot studies.
-It is
+Early stages may include feasibility and pilot studies and their inclusion should be fully justified.
+If successful there should be a clear plan detailing how they will lead to the full evaluative clinical study, which must be clearly specified.
+Any clinical trials embedded within a programme of work should be large enough to detect a meaningful effect and must be specified within the application.